ghik/kubernetes-the-harder-way/docs/Bootstrapping_Kubernetes_Security.md

 ### Simplifying the setup

 The previous section presents an exhaustive list of certificates and CAs that can be configured separately.
-In practice, however, there is no reason to use all that power, at least for our purposes in this guide.
+In practice, however, there is no reason to use all that configurability, at least for our purposes in this guide.
 We'll simplify things in the following ways:

 * We'll use a single root CA to sign all the certificates